ionic-team/stencil-site/src/docs/testing/e2e-testing.md

 ## Caveat about e2e tests automation on CD/CI

 As it is a fairly common practice, you might want to automatically run your end-to-end tests on your Continous Deployment/Integration (CD/CI) system.
 However, some environments might need you to tweak your configuration at times.
-If so, the `config` object in your `stencil.config.ts` file has a `testing` attribute that accepts parameters to modify how Hea is actually used in your pipeline.
+If so, the `config` object in your `stencil.config.ts` file has a `testing` attribute that accepts parameters to modify how Headless Chrome is actually used in your pipeline.

 Example of a config you might need in a Gitlab CI environment :